John Burke (rugby league, born 1957): Club career

 John Burke was transferred from Wigan to Workington Town during February 1978, he broke his back, in an accidental ‘crusher tackle’ that caused a double dislocation of vertebrae five and six, while playing for Workington Town against Leeds on Sunday 3 September 1978.
-The injury left him tetraplegic and confined to a wheelchair for the rest of his life.
+The injury left him tetraplegic.

 He had previously been selected for Great Britain, and in 1981 he was presented with his cap by Rugby Football League officials; Thomas Mitchell (Workington Town), and Bill Oxley (Barrow).